Flag Day and History Matters

 Old Glory appears to be a source of contention for some.
 I believe that is because they were not taught the true history of our great Republic.

-Some are working toward our history slowly being erased and ignored.
-But we all know it isn’t taught in schools as it should be.
+Some are working at our history slowly being erased and ignored.
+We all know it isn’t taught in schools as it should be.
 So, how can you appreciate what you don’t know?

 Old Glory Deserves Our Respect